Student Identities in Study Abroad

 Things to Consider

-• How much do I know about the belief system in my host country?
+How familiar am I with the religious beliefs and practices in my host country?

-• Do I share a the dominant religion of my host country?
-If so what does that mean for my experience and if not, what do I need to be mindful of?
+Do I share the dominant religion of my host country?
+If not, what challenges or considerations might I face?

-• What is the attitude of my host country towards other religions?
+What is the general attitude in my host country towards religious diversity and minority religions?

-• Are there specific laws regarding religion in my host country?
-Are government and religion separated?
+Are there specific laws regulating religion or restrictions on religious expression in my host country?
+How separated are government and religion?

 Resources